CVG

 If the systolic number is between 130-139 or the diastolic number is between 80-89, this means you have Stage 1 high blood pressure, and should talk to your doctor about receiving medication.
 If the systolic number is 140 or higher or the diastolic number is 90 or higher, this means you have Stage 2 high blood pressure, and you should adopt a healthy lifestyle along with taking one or more medications.
 Stage 1 and 2 high blood pressure mean you are at an increased risk of developing heart disease.

-Why Choose CVG
+Why Choose CVG?

-Board-certified doctors
+Board-certified Doctors

-Invasive therapies may also be used to treat an abnormal heart rhythm, such as electrical cardioversion which sends electrical impulses through your chest wall and allows normal heart rhythm to restart, or catheter ablation which disconnects the pathway of the abnormal rhythm.
-If your doctor determines that electrical devices are the best course of action, you may be given a permanent pacemaker, an implantable cardioverter-defibrillator (ICD), or biventricular (B-V) pacemakers and defibrillators.
+Invasive therapies may also treat an abnormal heart rhythm, such as electrical cardioversion, which sends electrical impulses through your chest wall and allows normal heart rhythm to restart, or catheter ablation that disconnects the abnormal rhythm’s pathway.
+Suppose your doctor determines that electrical devices are the best course of action.
+In that case, you may be given a permanent pacemaker, an implantable cardioverter-defibrillator (ICD), or biventricular (B-V) pacemakers and defibrillators.

 How CVG Can Help